Immabadliar/ironveil/README.md

 - **Studio Tier**: For medium to large studios with dedicated support, private builds, and priority updates.
 - **Enterprise Tier**: Includes source access, full audit trail, and compliance-level support.

-For a commercial license or white-label integration, contact `legal@ironveil.ac`.
+For a commercial license or white-label integration, contact `legal@ironveil.com`.

 ---